 I start out by making a simple syrup.
 This is done by boiling a mixture of water, low carb sweetener, and salt in a small saucepan over medium-high heat.

 After the liquid reaches a boil, it's removed from the heat.
 At this point, vanilla extract is added in.

 I like to use a food processor to form the dough for these low-carb coconut macaroons.
 But mixing by hand should work as well.
 Or, you can combine the ingredients in a large mixing bowl with an electric mixer.

 First, the eggs and unsweetened dried coconut are combined.
 Next, the simple syrup is mixed in to form the dough.

 I have a convection oven and I find the items in back closest to the fan will brown up first.
 That's why I like to rotate the pan, especially for coconut cookies which can brown up quickly.

-After the macaroons cooled down on a rack, I drizzled a small amount of melted low carb chocolate chips on each cookie.
+After the macaroons cooled down on a rack, I drizzled a small amount of melted sugar-free chocolate chips on each cookie.
 It added flavor and made them look prettier.

 If you have just recently cut out sugar, you may want to add more sweetener or use Splenda for a sweeter taste.
-However, if you've been on a low carb diet for a while, you may choose to reduce the sweetener amount.
+However, if you've been on a low-carb diet for a while, you may choose to reduce the sweetener amount.